Mohamed Salah’s miserable AFCON: From shock Egypt exit to Amr Warda sexual harassment scandal | Goal.com

 However, rather than accept the Egyptian FA's decision, which was taken "to maintain the state of discipline, commitment and concentration" in the squad, several senior players, including Salah, instead challenged it.

-The net result was Warda was allowed to rejoin the panel for Egypt's final group game, and the last-16 meeting with South Africa.
+The net result was Warda - after apologising for his actions - was allowed to rejoin the panel for Egypt's final group game, and the last-16 meeting with South Africa.

 Salah's support had been crucial.